riceisacereal/MinimumQuotaFinder/README.md

 The 2 factors that determine how long it takes to calculate an answer are the value of the quota, the number of scrap, and the total value of that scrap.
 The algorithm goes through a table the size of (total value of scrap owned - quota) * number of scrap, so the bigger the difference between your quota and the total value of all your scrap, and the more scrap you have, the longer it takes to calculate.

 ## Credits
 This mod was built using the [BepInEx mod template](https://docs.bepinex.dev/articles/dev_guide/plugin_tutorial/2_plugin_start.html).
 Part of [ShipLoot mod](https://github.com/tinyhoot/ShipLoot)'s code was taken as a starting point.
 [InputUtils](https://thunderstore.io/c/lethal-company/p/Rune580/LethalCompany_InputUtils/) was used to make the keybinding.
+This [Wireframe Shader](https://gist.github.com/baba-s/14ecab2df06188a083e66ab00b2c9499) was used as a basis for the custom wireframe shader.

 ## Installation
 [Thunderstore link]()